farajan/e-banking/README.md

 # E-banking

-> :warning: **This project is not yet finish**: for e.g. Integration testing, Javadoc, exception handling
+> :warning: **This project is not finished yet**: for e.g. Integration testing, Javadoc, exception handling

 Example of simple Spring Boot microservices project using Netflix Eureka and Zuul.
-This project is example so no emphasis to data relevance.
+This project is the example so there is no emphasis to data relevance.

 There is Zull server, Eureka server and three services: User, Insurance, BankAccount.
 - **User Service** manages all customers of the bank and is running on the port **8080**.
 - **Insurance Service** manages all insurance that the bank provides to its customers and is running on the port **8082**.
 - **BankAccount Service** manages the account of all customers and is running on the port **8081**.
 - **Zuul API** is gateway (LoadBalancer) for all services.
 The client communicates with this Zuul API and Zuul forward the request to a specific service.
+Zuul is running on the port **8762**.
-- **Eureka server** (also Discovery Server) registered all available instances of all services and Zuul server.
-Eureka provide information about available services to the Zuul server which needs these information for loadbalancing.
+- **Eureka server** (also Discovery Server) registers all available instances of all services and Zuul server.
+Eureka provides information about available services to the Zuul server, which needs this information for loadbalancing.
+Eureka is running on the port **8761**.

 There is also a common package that contains all the common dependencies.